InteractiveERD/interactive-erd-service-website/README.md

 # Interactive ERD v1.0
 : Draw your own interactive ER diagram using react.
 Inspired by dbdiagram.io.
 And this is just a sample product.
+.p.s.
+I have no designer.
+Please help me...

 ## Background
 : Want to know how does this ERD maker like dbdiagram product works.